 His previous experience working in law firms has given him a valuable insight in to the ways that barristers can best serve their clients.
 Graham brings a pragmatic approach to working with solicitors - as well as professionals and individuals instructing directly - to his work.

-He is experienced in the drafting of wills, codicils, trust documents and powers of attorney, disputed wills, contentious probate, intestacy, trust disputes, Inheritance Act claims, TOLATA, proprietary estoppel, equitable accounting, Court of Protection, and matrimonial finance, particularly involving trusts and third party interests.
+He is experienced in the drafting of wills, codicils, trust documents and powers of attorney, disputed wills, contentious probate, intestacy, trust disputes, Inheritance Act claims, TOLATA, proprietary estoppel, equitable accounting, and Court of Protection.

 Whilst a solicitor, Graham acted for HNW individuals, company directors, entrepreneurs, non-domiciled/non-resident individuals, PRs, trustees and elderly/vulnerable clients.